mkirchner/hamt/README.md

 from a collection given a key is to "use a *hash table*".
 This is good advice. *Hash tables* provide insert, modification, and retrieval in amortized constant average time, using space linear in the number of elements they store.
-Hash tables have been the subject of intensive research and optimization and are part of [every][sedgewick_11_algorithms] [introductory][cormen_09_introduction] CS textbook.
+They have been the subject of intensive research and optimization and are part of [every][sedgewick_11_algorithms] [introductory][cormen_09_introduction] CS textbook.
 Chances are that the standard library of the languange at hand contains a readily available, tried